Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The Ceilidh Dance

-If you are going to have an Irish wedding, this is one of the most important Irish wedding traditions.
+If you are going to have an Irish wedding, this is one of the most important traditions.
 You will need to learn the traditional Irish dance, Ceilidh.
 The name of the dance is an Irish term; however, it can change according to other locations in Ireland.
-Some people refer to it as the Seige of Ennis or the Kerry Set.
+Some call it the Seige of Ennis or the Kerry Set.

-The couple dances to special Irish tunes like Home to Mayo or The Galway Shawl, but you can choose an Irish song that reflects your background and your family’s heritage.
+The couple dances to memorable Irish tunes like Home to Mayo or The Galway Shawl, but you can choose an Irish song that reflects your background and your family’s heritage.
 To make things more fun, the guests traditionally join in as well.
 New couples usually sign up for dancing lessons before their weddings.
-Some of them even bring their wedding party along to ensure a fun dance.
+Some even bring their wedding party along to ensure a fun dance.

 The Dowry